mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/build-main-screen/java.md

 ## Update `MainViewModel`

-Open `MainViewModel` and Replace file content with below code snippet:
+Open the `MainViewModel` and replace the file contents with the following code:

 ```java
 package com.vonage.tutorial.voice;